-The HIV Test is simple.
+The Test of HIV It's simple.
 It's fast, it's reliable, and you must accept its results.
 If you are testing yourself after 30 days, there is nothing more to fear.

 And, you see, doing a blood count and guessing the result based on white blood cell count, leukocytes, monocytes, basophils, and neutrophils, just as an example, it's going to freak out and it won't solve anything!